egballl/1.2.10-madlibs/README.md

 ## Requirements Met:
 #### Program Code
-Display the original story, prompt for user input, modify final story based on input
+- Display the original story, prompt for user input, modify final story based on input

-Implements algorithm(s) that process user input
+- Implements algorithm(s) that process user input

-Implements algorithm(s) with String methods to parse for the parts of speech to replace
+- Implements algorithm(s) with String methods to parse for the parts of speech to replace

-Implements algorithm(s) with String methods to parse for sections to include
+- Implements algorithm(s) with String methods to parse for sections to include

-Prompts to keep the user on track
+- Prompts to keep the user on track

-Displays the final modified Mad Lib
+- Displays the final modified Mad Lib

 #### Documentation
-Provide a program reader with the information about the program
+- Provide a program reader with the information about the program

-Comments clearly indicate where program requirements are met
+- Comments clearly indicate where program requirements are met

-Supply the program with values for testing
+- Supply the program with values for testing

-Use camelCase
+- Use camelCase when appropriate

-Variables for Mad Libs and user input
+- Variables for Mad Libs and user input